Grażyna Bacewicz: Honours and awards

 In addition, Bacewicz received awards for lifetime achievement.
 These included the Order of the Banner of Work Class II (1949) and class I (1959), Order of Polonia Restituta Cavalier (1953) and Commander's Cross (1955), and the 10th Anniversary Medal of the Polish People's Republic (1955).

 On the centenary of her birth, Polish Post issued a stamp, with a portrait of the artist.

+Recordings

+The Silesian String Quartet's recording of all seven of Bacewicz's string quartets was selected as Gramophones "Recording of the Month" in August 2016.
+Richard Bratby writes, "it's difficult not to be convinced that these works constitute an achievement worthy to stand alongside the quartet cycles of Tippett, Britten, Shostakovich and Bartók."
+The CPO and Chandos labels have both been issuing surveys of her orchestral pieces.